lyvykhang/llm-agents-scientometric-qa/README.md

 - Similarly, the pipeline, i.e. agent execution and intermediate steps, in `pipeline.py` using the `BasePipeline` abstract class can be updated.

 > [!TIP]
-> For ease of integration, if adjusting the planning agent prompt, ensure the output format of each step still corresponds to `agents.py/PlanStep`.
+> For ease of integration, if adjusting the planning agent prompt, ensure the output format of each step still corresponds to the class `agents.py/PlanStep`.

 ## Dataset